/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Coniferous forests of the Troödos Mountains

-Today we journey by 4WDs over some of Cyprus’ most remote tracks, sometimes through both dry and wet river beds, into the forests of the Troödos Mountains.
+Today we journey by 4WDs over some of Cyprus’ most remote tracks, sometimes through both dry and wet riverbeds, into the forests of the Troödos Mountains.
 We drive along sections of the Dhiarizos and Xeros Potamos river valleys.
-Our first visit today will be to the deserted 16th-century monastery of Panayia tou Sindi.
+Our first visit will be to the deserted 16th-century monastery of Panagia tou Sindi.
 The grand, simple body of the monastery church is topped by an octagonal drum with an interior dome completely concealed from the outside.
 The church, which sits at the centre of its monastic precinct near Pentalia village on the Xeros Potamos, was restored in the mid-1990s.
-The restoration project received the prestigious Europa Nostra Award in 1997.

 From Salamiou we continue through Xeros Potamos, an abandoned valley whose pristine landscape has seen little change over centuries, to view two old Venetian bridges.
-These were built in the 16th century, and mark an ancient land route used to transport smelted copper to port over streams.
+These were built in the 16th century and mark an ancient land route used to transport goods to port.
 We enter the so-called ‘Limestone/Pillow Lava Contact Zone’ to explore fascinating landscape formations and unique settlement patterns, before entering the coniferous forests of the Troödos Massif.
 (Overnight Kalopanayiotos) BLD

 • Agios Ioannis Lampadistis & Byzantine Museum (UNESCO World Heritage Site)